muellan/metacache/docs/output.md

 ...
 ```

-This means that the reference sequence 'NC_002932.3' is divided into 19071 windows and that the input read with id '2371' produced 2 hits in window number '1267' and 4 hits in windows 1268 and the input read with id '8667' produced 5 hits in window number 17990 of that reference sequence.
+This means that the reference sequence `NC_002932.3` is divided into 19071 windows and that the input read with id `2371` produced 2 hits in window number `1267` and 4 hits in windows `1268` and the input read with id `8667` produced 5 hits in window number `17990` of that reference sequence.

 The positions in the genome can be calculated by multiplying a window index with the window stride, which is shown in the header of the table (in this case the stride is set to MetaCache's default of 113).

-This table can be used for, e.g., coverage analyses.
+This table can be used for, e.g., coverage analysis